Remote Work Isn’t Dying Just Yet

 - Maximum response time of the employees

-Will Remote work is the new normal
+Will Remote work be the new normal

 Remote work is definitely not dying.
 In fact, it is set to become the new normal.
 As we push forward towards the post-pandemic world, more organizations will offer remote working perks and more employees will expect to get remote working opportunities.